zhenning/riak_wiki/pages/Riak/Concepts/MapReduce-Search-2i-Comparison.md

 Riak supports a variety of data retrieval methods in addition to basic GET operations.
 Each of these methods provide different abilities and tradeoffs.
-As such, it is important to understand the strength and limitations of each, so you can pick the right tool for the job.
+As such, it is important to understand the strengths and limitations of each, so you can pick the right tool for the job.

 ## MapReduce

-[[MapReduce]] is used to perform ad-hoc queries and transformations on known sets of key.
+[[MapReduce]] is used to perform ad-hoc queries and transformations on known sets of keys.
 While full bucket MapReduce is supported, it's expensive and should be used sparingly in production environments.
 It should be noted that [[Link-walking|Links#Link-walking]] is powered by MapReduce.

 ## Riak Search